Walk 1614 - printer friendly version

 Postcode CV7 7JQ (approx. location only)

-Our walk starts from the mediaeval stone cross situated on the village green in Meriden and which reputedly marks the centre of England.
-Meriden is also the fulcrum of the 100 mile long distance walking path known as The Millennium Way, a delightful walk which runs from Pershore to Meriden then down to Middleton Cheney.
-Our circular walk incorporates the two northern sections of the Millennium Way, joined by a short link through the delightful village of Berkswell.
+This Warwickshire walk starts from the medieval stone cross situated in Meriden, which reputedly marks the centre of England.
+Meriden is also the fulcrum of the 100-mile-long distance walking path known as The Millennium Way, which runs from Pershore to Meriden then down to Middleton Cheney.
+This circular walk incorporates the two northern sections of the Millennium Way, joined by a short link through the delightful village of Berkswell.

-B - Go left on road passing Shirley Lane and then a farm shop, continue under pylons and take stile right opposite Oak Farm.
-Go 1/2 left to top far corner stile.
-Cross stile and continue down field to far left corner gate.
-Through gate and continue ahead through scrub to stile on to road.
+B - Go left on road passing Shirley Lane and entrance to a farm shop, continue under power lines and take kissing gate on right, opposite Oak Farm.
+Proceed across the field parallel to the main overhead power lines to reach far left corner kissing gate.
+Go through kissing gate and continue down field to far left corner gate.
+Through gate and continue ahead along short track to take kissing gate to road.
 Go right and after some 250 paces pass two cottages on left.
-Face last cottage and take path to right of cottage passing through the rear garden with cottage to the left to reach fence gap exit to find hidden passage.
-Take passage to reach stile leading into overgrown field.
+Face last cottage, the footpath is across the front garden, keeping hedge right, continue pass cottage left and hedge right then up back garden to exit by fence gap to find hidden passage.
+Take passage to reach kissing gate and continue along narrow grassy track eventually to reach further kissing gate.

-C - Go directly over the crossroads into Lavender Hall Lane, then after a few yards turn diagonally right up Church Lane towards the attractive 12th century Norman church of St. John Baptist.
-The village of Berkswell takes its name from Bercul, a Saxon landowner and the 16 ft square stone-walled well near the church is said to have been used for baptisms by immersion.
+C - Go directly over the crossroads into Lavender Hall Lane (you can start this circular from the carpark on right), then after 100 paces, bear right up Church Lane towards the attractive 12th Century Norman church of St. John Baptist (visit the crypt if you have time).
+Berkswell takes its name from Bercul, a Saxon landowner and the 16-foot square stone-walled well near the church is said to have been used for baptisms by immersion.

-Continue ahead through the churchyard to a gate, then through a small wood and on to a long section of boarded walkway through a field, with views of Berkswell Hall ( built c.1815 ) to your right.
-Cross the bridge over a stream, continue to a metal kissing gate and turn immediately right, waymarked The Millennium Way.
-Pass through a small wood and follow the well defined path through the field heading for the corner kissing gate at edge of wood.
+Continue ahead through the churchyard and two gates, then through a small wood and another gate and on to a long section of boarded walkway, with views of Berkswell Hall (built c.1815) to your right.
+Cross the bridge over a stream, continue to a kissing gate and turn immediately right.
+Pass through a small wood and follow the well-defined path up the field heading for the corner kissing gate at edge of wood.
 You have lovely views of the lake & hall to your right.